shunhikita/sharenow_cli/README.md

 -l, --delete_limit    set deletion deadline up to 90 days.
 If not set it will not be deleted.
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/sharenow_cli.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).